JordonH03/markdown-resume/src/resume.md

 ### RBC <time> September 2024 - December 2024 </time>
 <subheading> Developer Co-op </subheading>

-- Developing a new plugin and front-end page using Spotify Backstage and React to **construct a centralized catalog for internal developer tools used across the organization**
+- Developing a plugin for the RBC Developer Portal using Spotify Backstage and React to **provide a new catalog page for developer tools used across the organization**
-- Conducted thorough testing and bug fixes in our team's front-end application to **increase accessibility**
+- Conducted thorough testing and bug fixes in the Avion team's Linked Loyalty application to increase accessibility
-- **Resolved critical security vulnerabilities** in several API services to maintain compliance with cloud migration

 ### Priceline Partner Solutions <time> January 2024 - April 2024 </time>
 <subheading> Software Developer Co-op </subheading>